 Same situation and prices as last year, but not busy.
 Have delicious octopus peka at the grill.

-I am intrigued by the range of different kinds of boats you see here; from large to superyacht sized crewed craft "isolating" in anchorages, to miniature live-aboard cuisers of locals.
-And, all boaters seem to fulfil their desires and achieve satisfaction.
+I am intrigued by the range of different kinds of boats you see here; from large to superyacht sized crewed craft "isolating" in anchorages, to miniature "live-aboard" cuisers of locals.
+Anyhow, all boaters seem to fulfil their desires and achieve satisfaction.

 On the journey to Hvar I had detected knocking noises in the aft cabin, most likely caused by a mis-adjusted rope cutter - same problem we had the previous year.